 Isara is an independent documentary filmmaker, cinematographer and editor based in Oakland, California.
-Through her work she aims to highlight the effects of structural injustice on historically marginalized & ignored communities in the US.
-She also explores themes of art and relationship to the natural world as activism, community, healing and joy.
-She specializes in observational cinema verité camerawork, capturing raw human moments as they happen.
+Through her work she aims to highlight the effects of structural injustice on historically marginalized & ignored communities in the U.S. She also explores themes of art and relationship with the natural world as forms of activism, community, healing and joy.
+She specializes in observational cinema verité camerawork.

-As an on-call producer for KQED Arts (San Francisco Bay Area PBS/NPR affiliate), Isara produces, shoots and edits short documentaries about local artists and activists that reach a nationwide audience.
-In 2022, her directorial debut Disability Arts Ensemble Takes Access & Dance to New Heights––an episode of KQED Arts’ award-winning series If Cities Could Dance––was KQED's first entirely accessible online video.
-It was nominated for a NorCal Regional Emmy® Award and received a Society of Professional Journalists’ 2022 NorCal Excellence in Journalism award.
+For over five years Isara was an on-call producer for KQED Arts (SF Bay Area PBS/NPR affiliate), where she produced, shot and edited short documentaries about local artists and activists that reached a nationwide audience.
+She was part of the founding team of their locally loved, award-winning web series If Cities Could Dance: in 2022, her directorial debut episode Disability Arts Ensemble Takes Access & Dance to New Heights was KQED's first entirely accessible online video, which was was nominated for a NorCal Regional Emmy® Award and received a Society of Professional Journalists Excellence in Journalism award.

 Email